jgerz-0/Medusa/docs/DOCKER.md

 docker compose ps
 ```

+Set the optional `COMPOSE_BIN` environment variable if you prefer an alternate
+Compose implementation (for example `podman compose`).
+The smoke test script
+uses the same variable to avoid hard-coding the binary path.

 The compose file automatically mounts code from `controller/`, `workers/web/nuclei/`, and `frontend/` into the containers so edits on the host trigger FastAPI reloads, worker hot-reloads, and Next.js hot module updates.
 Postgres, Redis, MinIO, and Qdrant data persist under `infra/docker/data/` and survive container restarts.

 ## Smoke Test